markfloryan/dsa2/readme.md

 <a name="introduction"></a>Introduction
 ---------------------------------------

-The repository contains content for CS4102 - Algorithms at [the University of Virginia](https://virginia.edu).
+The repository contains content for CS3100 - Data Structures and Algorithms II at [the University of Virginia](https://virginia.edu).

 <a name="contents"></a>Repository Contents